-A proposal to cut Medicare rebates for eye injections is the next big issue we’re tackling on behalf of our community.
+A proposal to cut Medicare rebates for eye injections is the primary issue on our current advocacy agenda.

-The Medicare Benefits Schedule (MBS) Review Taskforce for Ophthalmology (the Taskforce) has developed a report for the Australian Government.
-It contains 19 recommendations.
+The Medicare Benefits Schedule (MBS) Review Taskforce (The Taskforce) published its ophthalmology report in December 2020, containing 19 recommendations.

-The Final Report on the review of Ophthalmology Medicare Benefits Schedule items was submitted to the federal Health Minister Greg Hunt in December 2020.
+The Final Report on the review of Ophthalmology Medicare Benefits Schedule items has been submitted to the federal Health Minister Greg Hunt and its recommendatoins are currently under consideration.

 We support several of the recommendations.
 However, the Taskforce also included a recommendation to cut the patient rebate for eye injections by 69 per cent.
-This is despite MDFA and ophthalmologists voicing strong opposition to any rebate cut.
+This is despite MDFA, patients and ophthalmologists voicing strong opposition to any rebate cut.

 Eye injections are also called intravitreal injections.
 They deliver sight-saving treatment for people with a range of macular conditions.
 These include wet (neovascular) age-related macular degeneration (wet AMD) and diabetic macular oedema (DMO).